masonfmatthews/rails_assignments/assignments/restaurant_menu/README.md

 ## Nightmare Mode

 Rather than allowing users to paste in URLs of images, require them to UPLOAD the images.
 This is harder than having images for each course (set up by you, the developer).
-This is user-specified imagery.
+This is user-created imagery.

 ## Additional References